 - Poor customer service.
 Across many review sites and platforms, Titan was consistently rated below average for responsiveness and all-around customer service.

-- No online claims reporting.
-If you need to file a claim, be ready to pick up the phone or go to a Titan or Nationwide office in person.
+- Lacking online platform.
+If you need to file a claim or get a quote, be ready to pick up the phone or go to a Titan or Nationwide office in person.

 - Not available in all US states.
 Titan’s coverage is limited to about half the states in the US, so if you don’t live in a state on that list, you’ll have to find a different provider.

 - No mobile app.
-Titan discontinued their mobile app in 2015, leaving customers to navigate to the company website for bill payments and other account services.
+Titan discontinued its mobile app in 2015, leaving customers to navigate to the company website for bill payments and other account services.